GitBolt/shapefinder/README.md

 ## Game Overview

 Shape Seeker operates through a central Hub post where new games are created and shared.
-Each game is a Reddit post on it's own and consists of a single hidden target shape that players must locate within a complex visual background.
+Each game is a Reddit post on its own and consists of a single hidden target shape that players must locate within a complex visual background.
 Games track metrics such as:

-- Success rate (percentage of players who found the shape)
+- Success rate (average of players who found the shape)
 - Time to find the shape
 - Distance from the target for incorrect guesses

 One player can only attempt a game once